bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 The mistake in most AI discussions is treating human intelligence as the baseline and artificial intelligence as an imitation.
 This framing is backwards.
 Humans are **one cognitive technology among others**, with a distinctive cost and capability profile.

 This does not diminish human intelligence.
-It makes it analyzable.
+It makes it analysable.

 ### 1.2 The Human Brain as a Cognitive Tool